Rising Rap Star Uno Hype on Influences, Debut Album, and Sonic Evolution

 In each and every moment of SOL GLO, Uno Hype leaves pieces of himself behind, creating a rare space of complete vulnerability in the contemporary hip-hop industry.
 If the artist wasn't on your radar before, he certainly should be now, as he's constantly experimenting and pushing the boundaries of rap.
 Despite the skill and artistry demonstrated in his existing discography, the best of Uno Hype is yet to come.

-We paired up with Uno Hype for Intersect Magazine's second digital cover and spoke with him about his musical influences, songwriting inspirations, debut album, and sonic evolution.
+We spoke with Uno Hype about his musical influences, songwriting inspirations, debut album, and sonic evolution.
 Read the full interview below, listen to SOL GLO, and check out the official digital cover on our social media.
 Let us know what you think.

 Who or what inspired you to pick up writing and playing music?